 Many people are shocked when I tell them that the #1 thing I wish people knew about freelancing is… “It’s really not that hard.”

 “But wait,” they say, “what do you mean?”
 This seems to contrast directly with the name of this freelancing skill…

 What I mean is that there are simple steps you can follow to create a successful career in freelancing — a 6-figure career if you’re so inclined.
-The steps are simple, they are not hard, but you do have to be willing to DO the hard work to get them done.
+The steps are simple, they are not hard, but you do have to be willing to DO the work to get them done.

 Going above and beyond to do solid research on a potential client’s business.
 Reaching out and pitching clients even if it’s scary.
 Putting in the hours once you’ve landed a project.
 Putting your name and high quality behind your work.

-It’s hard work, but it’s completely doable.
+It’s work, but it’s completely doable.
 If you’ve got a solid work ethic and believe in doing work of meaning and value, you’ve got one of the critical freelancing skills necessary for success.